+Time start brailing Record the time that brailing starts (hh:mm).
+Time end brailing Record the time that brailing ends (hh:mm).
+Time skiff onboard Record the time when the skiff comes on board and the set is over (hh:mm). ann.
 Maximum closing net depth (m) Record the real, measured, closed net depth (m).
 To be recorded only if depth gauge is used.
-Use information from middle gauge if more than one gauge is present.
-Object Details For sets conducted on FADs (natural or artificial), the follow should be collected where possible and reported to the IOTC Buoy ID For every activity involving artificial or a natural FADs equipped with a buoy report BUOY ID (i.e. Buoy marking or any information allowing identifying the owner).
-[Consistent with IOTC Res 18/08] OR Buoy equipped with artificial lights Report if devices equipped with artificial lights are deployed and/or recovered.
+Use information from middle gauge if more than one gauge is present. ana.
+Object Details For sets conducted on FADs (natural or artificial), the following should be collected where possible and reported to the IOTO Buoy ID For every activity involving artificial or a natural FADs equipped with a buoy report BUOY ID (i.e. Buoy marking or any information allowing identifying the owner).
+[Consistent with IOTC Res 18/08] OR.
+Buoy equipped with artificial lights Report if devices equipped with artificial lights are deployed and/or recovered.
 [Consistent with IOTC Res 16/07] OR Artificial FAD design Characterize artificial FAD design using codes provided to describe raft (floating part) and tail (underwater hanging structure) materials (Table 36).
 [Consistent with IOTC Res.
-12/04 and Res 18/08] OR Cetaceans and whale sharks sightings during setting Details on cetaceans and whale sharks sightings during purse collected where possible and reported to the IOTC Secretaria [Consistent with IOTC Res 13/04 and 13/05] Sighting occurred before setting Indicate YES if the sighting occurred before setting or NO if it occurred after.
+12/04 and Res 18/08] OR Cetaceans and whale sharks sightings during setting Details on cetaceans and whale sharks sightings during pursicellected where possible and reported to the IOTC Secretarial [Consistent with IOTC Res 13/04 and 13/05] Sighting occurred before setting Indicate YES if the sighting occurred before setting or NO if it occurred after.
 OR Species The species code for the sighted specimen/s (FAO spp.
 3-alpha code).
 If species FAO code is not available, the species scientific name.
 OR N° sighted The number of individuals sighted per species.
 OR Caught inside the net Indicate YES or NO whether sighted specimen/s was/were caught inside the net once the purse line was closed.
-OR Support vessel details Details on support vessel/s present/participating to the observ ved fishing set.
-Support vessel presence Record if a supply vessel is present during the observed set.
-Support vessel name Record the name of the support vessel present during the observed set.
-Support vessel participation Support vessel participation: Record if the Supply Vessel takes part in the setting operation (YES/NO).
-If YES, describe it (e.g. acting as floating objet, etc.).
+OR Support vessel details Details on support vessel/s present/participating to the obse erved fishing set.
+Record if a supply vessel is present during the observed Support vessel presence set.
+117